Melvin-King/Melvin-King.github.io/content/post/congregation/index.md

 ---
-title: 🎓 Excited to attend the 30th congregation ceremony as a gratudate!
+title: 🎓 Excited to attend the 30th congregation ceremony as a graduate!
 summary: The day has finally come!
 date: 2024-11-15
 authors: